quickwit-oss/quickwit/docs/reference/storage-uri.md

 To use it with Quickwit, you will need to setup the region, as mentioned in [Garage documentation](https://garagehq.deuxfleurs.fr/documentation/connect/), it's often set just to `garage`.

-Example plus a local garage server:
+Example for a local garage server:

 ```bash
 export QW_S3_ENDPOINT=http://127.0.0.1:3900
 export AWS_REGION=garage
 ```

-### Ceph and more!
+### MinIO, Ceph and more!

-We support other S3-compatible storages and are welcoming any PR to enrich the documentation with new storage backends.
+We support other S3-compatible storages and are [welcoming PRs](http://github.com/quickwit-oss/quickwit) to enrich the documentation with new storage backends.

 ## Azure blob storage